DoctorMcKay/HSPI_TeslaPowerwall/README.md

 # Installation

-This plugin is available in the HomeSeer plugin updater under the Energy Management category.
+This plugin is available in the HomeSeer plugin updater.

 # Configuration